BP says Algerian field still occupied by armed men

-LONDON Jan 16 Armed people are still occupying facilities at a gas field in Algeria, oil major BP said on Wednesday, confirming it had experienced an attack on the facilities earlier in the day.

 "The site was attacked and occupied by a group of unidentified armed people at about 0500 UK time.
-Contact with the site is extremely diffficult, but we understand that armed individuals are still occupying the In Amenas operations site," ir said.
+Contact with the site is extremely difficult, but we understand that armed individuals are still occupying the In Amenas operations site," it said.

 The company said it could not yet confirm whether there had been any injuries on the site.